 One of my favorite things about Learning to Weave is the reed substitution chart that can be found in the back.
 It is an amazing thing to have access to when you are without the right reed for your project.
 If you only have a 6 dent reed then it tells you how many warps to put in each dent to achieve 18 EPI, 24 EPI, and so on.
 This could mean you could get away with fewer reeds.

-This reed substitution chart has saved me on many occasions and is something to pay attention to if you have a small amount of space and don’t have a lot of room for a lot of reeds.
+This reed substitution chart has saved me on many occasions and is something to pay attention to if you have a small amount of space and do not have a lot of room for a lot of reeds.

 Who this book is for